National Education Team

 - Must be committed to improving communications between instructors, technical committees, state association directors, and state departments of education for the purpose of improving instruction and job readiness.

 - Must have financial support.
-Some travel and meal expenses may be reimbursed through a National Education Team scholarship.
-This reimbursement is contingent on continued funding of the NET by the Louisville Advisory Council’s campaign.
-The NLSC registration fee will be waived.
+Some expenses may be reimbursed through a National Education Team Stipend.

-- No nominations will be considered without the recommendation of the state SkillsUSA director and local administrator.
+- No nominations will be considered without the recommendation of the SkillsUSA state director and local administrator.
+No NET member will be appointed to a contest unless there is a need or request from a Technical Committee.
 Retired educators do not need approval of a local/district administrator on the application.

-- State association directors may send applications to selected teachers and/or administrators.
-Teachers and administrators may also download the nomination form from this web site, complete all necessary information and, with the letter of support from a local/district administrator (retired educators do not need approval of a local/district administrator on the application), forward the application to the state association director.
+- SkillsUSA state association directors may send applications to selected teachers and/or administrators.
+Teachers and administrators may also download the nomination form from this web site: www.skillsusa.org/competitions/skillsusa-championships/national-education-team/ complete all necessary information and, with the letter of support from a local/district administrator (retired educators do not need approval of a local/district administrator on the application), forward the application to the state association director.